 Kabocha squash is a type of Japanese winter squash variety from the species Cucurbita maxima.
-Also known as the Japanese squash or Japenese pumpkin, at first glance, it’s easy to mistake this squash for a funny-looking green pumpkin.
+Also known as Japanese squash or Japenese pumpkin, at first glance, it’s easy to mistake this squash for a funny-looking green pumpkin.

-In the same family as Hubbard squash, turban squash, and buttercup squash, the Japanese squash has a hard and tough exterior, dull, knobby-looking, dark-green skin, and shape nearly identical to a round, squat pumpkin.
-On the inside, you’ll find a bright yellow-orange flesh with small seeds.
+In the same family as Hubbard squash, turban squash, and buttercup squash, the Japanese squash has a hard and tough exterior, dull, knobby-looking, dark-green skin, and shape nearly identical to a round, squat sugar pumpkin.
+On the inside, you’ll find bright yellow-orange flesh with small seeds.

 Where to Buy Kabocha Squash